Skip to main content

 - governance.citizens.register_citizen

-• evm_signatures_authorized_operations: This defines operations that require EVM signatures.
+• evm_signatures_authorized_operations: Defines operations that require EVM signatures.

 Governance parameters